CUEVA

 Made primarily of limestone and sandstone, these caves provided natural shelter in the arid climate.
 Today, many are repurposed for tourism or residential use.One fascinating aspect of the Cuevas in the Andalusian coast is their adaptability to environmental challenges.

-A collaborative landart movement installation
+A hybrid landart scultpure movement installation

 Landart Julia Flux